palmin/obj-c-partition-2d/README.md

 ==================

 Two-dimensional space partitioning of Objective C objects allowing fast retrieval in rectangle or circle.
+Requires Automatic Reference Counting (ARC), is helped by Key-Value Observing (KVO) and is MIT licensed.

 ```
 // you specify how CGPoint is taken from objects when SpacePartitioning is created.